This Wisconsin Homemaker Homemade Bread Recipe uses simple ingredients and bakes up a rich crumb in under three hours.

 Quick and Easy Wisconsin Homemaker Homemade Bread Recipe

-I’ve been making homemade bread on and off for years, but never to much success, except when it was with a pre-made boxed version and using a bread machine.
+If you’re like me and have been making homemade bread on and off for years but never to much success, except when it was with a pre-made boxed version, with/without using a bread machine, it’s time to try this quick and easy recipe for homemade bread that’s sure to wow your friends and family.

+2. For this recipe use 100% white bread dough.
 At first I tried a 50/50 mix of whole wheat and bread flour.
 Those are the ones in the back in the image below.
+Using 100% white bread dough will result in beautifully formed, proofed bread dough that is a joy to behold.

+Case in point: Check out the loaves below.
 They look awful because I put the ingredients all together, much like a dump cake.
+(P.S.
+It still tasted delicious so none went to waste.)

 RELATED: 24 Must-Have Bread Baking Tools

-After the first proof, I greased two loaf pans (I used Pam nonstick spray), and divided the dough in half.
-Then, I sprayed the tops with nonstick spray, again, and allowed the dough to rise one more time before baking.
+7. Be sure to grease your loaf pans.
+You can use butter or non-stick spray.
+(I used Pam nonstick spray.)
+After dividing the dough in half, I sprayed the tops with nonstick spray, again, and allowed the dough to rise one more time before baking.

-Here is a crucial tip for all newbie bakers: Allow your dough to rise to the height you want your loaves to be in the end.
+8. Make sure to allow your dough to rise to the height you want your loaves to be in the end.
 This way, you’ll be assured of nice tall loaves, rather than short squat ones.
-(I speak from experience–trust me.)

 For more delicious bread-inspired recipes be sure to check out Wisconsin Homemaker’s Recipe Section, as well as these amazing family favorites: